Armed Forces of Haiti: Procurement

 As of 2024, the military uses rifles donated by Taiwan and purchased from Brazil, such as assault rifles like the Taurus T4, from Brazil.
 The Haitian Armed Forces received it latest batch from the government on 4 September 2024, which arrived with Haitian foreign minister Dominique Dupuy after official visit to Brazil.
 In order to buy larger weapons and combat vehicles, discussions have been had to "move the lines" said an official source.
 Procurement has been a challenge for the Armed Forces since its reestablishment.
 The military is still subject to restrictions by the United States Department of State, with the Leahy Law still being in effect.
 This prohibits the United States from selling or giving any lethal equipment to the Haitian Military.
 This policy has put off many countries from selling lethal equipment to Haiti.
 Other miscellaneous small arms can be seen in the hands of soldiers.

 The equipment of the National Equipment Center (CNE) were transferred to the Corps of Engineers, in the objective of reinforcing the military's capacities.
 On 4 September 2024, Prime Minister Conille supervised the delivery of material purchased by the government, including weapons, to the armed forces.
 The details and what the purchase included is not yet known.

 The Haitian government plans on acquiring ships from Miami, including three 110-foot Island class patrol boat, to reinforce its maritime capacities in the defense of the bay and port of Port-au-Prince, and fight piracy activities along the metropolitan coastline.

-Prime Minister Garry Conille traveled to the UAE with a delegation including FAd'H Brigadier General Emmanuel Azémar, at the invitation of his Emirati homologue, to negotiate the purchase of armoured personnel carriers, drones, weapons, and other military technologies from the United Arab Emirates, as well as technical assistance.
+Prime Minister Garry Conille traveled to the UAE with a delegation including AFH Brigadier General Emmanuel Azémar, at the invitation of his Emirati homologue, to negotiate the purchase of armoured personnel carriers, drones, weapons, and other military technologies from the United Arab Emirates, as well as technical assistance.
 The objective of these discussions are to establish a continuous flow of supply for the military, to increase its operational and logistical capabilities.

 The Haitian government has been invited by Argentina and Colombia to pursue commercial defense contracts with their defense manufacturing firms.

 A delegation of Haitian Army officers and staffers of the Ministry of Defense traveled to Brazil, specifically Rio de Janeiro, to attend LAAD Defence & Security 2025.
 They were seen talking to a representative at the Taurus Armas booth.
 Colombian Shipyard COTECMAR also confirmed they were in talks to provide for Haiti's naval needs.

 The Haitian government is in talks with Colombian weapons manufacturer INDUMIL, confirmed by Colombian Defense Minister Pedro Arnulfo Sánchez.
 1000 personal protection kits were given as military assistance to the Haitian military by Mexico, via the Mexican Agency of International Cooperation for Development (AMEXCID).

-Seven Roshel Senator RAM MRAPs were delivered to the FAd'H in November 2025.
-These are the first part of an order of 17 armored vehicles that will also include fighting vehicles according to the Defense Minister.
+Currently there is an order of 4 MRAPs from the UAE, pending delivery.